Columbia, SC, May 24, 2021 –

 As you have undoubtedly heard, cases of Coronavirus (officially called “2019-Novel Coronavirus” or “COVID-19”) have been confirmed in the state of South Carolina.
 Like you, we are watching updates from the South Carolina Department of Health and Environmental Control (SC DHEC) and the Centers for Disease Control (CDC).
 As we learn more, you can find additional Coronavirus resources and updates here on this page or on our social media.

-As of right now, we are postponing or moving online our remaining in-person trainings, tax clinics and events for the remainder of 2020.
+We are continuing to hold trainings online at the moment.
 We are also taking steps to minimize the threat of the virus spreading in our trainings and our communities by moving all meetings and outreach online.
 Our Contact Center will remain open and available to the public during this time.
 You can reach our Contact Center at 800.726.8774 Monday through Friday 8:30 AM to 5:00 PM.

 What You Can Do